 Thank you, Kate Wallace, for your support of Gene Watson.

 About Kate Wallace...

-Kate Wallace is often compared to her heroes which include Emmylou Harris, Joni Mitchell, Bonnie Raitt, Nanci Griffith and Stevie Nicks, but her voice and style are completely unique.
+Kate Wallace is often compared to her heroes, who include Emmylou Harris, Joni Mitchell, Bonnie Raitt, Nanci Griffith and Stevie Nicks, but her voice and style are completely unique.

-Kate Wallace spent several years as a well respected member of the writing and performing community in Nashville where she was a a staff writer at Polygram and had her songs cut by many famous artists and got to hang out with the best players and writers imaginable.
+Kate Wallace spent several years as a well respected member of the writing and performing community in Nashville where she was a staff writer at Polygram and had her songs recorded by many famous artists and got to hang out with the best players and writers imaginable.